Why is it important to manage your blood pressure?

 Overall, it is important to be aware of what can affect your blood pressure and make sure it stays within a normal range.

-There are many lifestyles changes you can make to help regulate your blood pressure today.
+There are many lifestyle changes you can make to help regulate your blood pressure today.

 Dehydration can lead to low blood pressure among other complications.
 It is important that you are drinking enough water throughout the day.